jovi-wang/udacity-cloud-developer-capstone-serverless-camera-store/README.md

 ## Backend

-backend is configured using Serverless framework deployed on AWS, you do not need to do any config on backend code
+backend is configured using [Serverless](https://www.serverless.com) framework deployed on AWS

 Here are all the endpoints: